bedwards/baseball_analysis/retrosheet/README.md

 Loading Retrosheet Events
 =========================

 Here are the steps I used to load the Retrosheet play-by-play event data into a PostgreSQL database.

-Download and install the prerequisites that are external to this GitHub repository.
+First, download and install the prerequisites that are external to this GitHub repository.

 1. Download the [retrosheet event data](http://www.retrosheet.org/game.htm).
 Download all the regular season event files by decade from 1921-2013.
 2. Download the [bevent.exe](http://www.retrosheet.org/tools.htm) tool.